Last Updated: 01/05/19 | January 5th, 2019

-Is it possible to travel Bermuda cheaply?
-It’s a good question, one that deserves an answer.
 When I was 12, my father took my sister and me to Bermuda to surprise my mom, who was there on a cruise with my grandmother.
-We spent four days sweltering in the heat, swimming at the beach, and eating at Henry the 8th’s (where my dad swears I told a girl she had nice hooters.
-I still don’t believe him).
+We spent four days sweltering in the heat, swimming at the beach, and eating at Henry VIII, a medieval-themed restaurant.
+I’m sure it wasn’t a cheap trip, even back in the 1990s.

-And now, older and not that much wiser, I wondered: could the land of rich people, celebrities, bankers, and tax-avoiding corporations really be enjoyed on a budget?
-Bermuda is not known as a cheap destination.
-Being the frugal traveler I am, I didn’t want to spend much money, but what is the absolute minimum one needs while there?
+And now, older (and not that much wiser), I wondered: could the land of rich people, celebrities, bankers, and tax-avoiding corporations really be enjoyed on a budget?
+Bermuda isn’t known as a cheap destination.
+Being the frugal traveler I am, I didn’t want to spend much money, but what’s the absolute minimum one needs while there?

 As it turns out, a lot.

 Is it possible to travel around Bermuda on a budget?
 The answer is a stark no. I can tell you that it’s nearly impossible to visit Bermuda on a budget.
 Realistically, you need at least $175 USD per day.

 Why do you need so much money?
 There are two main reasons:

 First, accommodation is stupidly expensive (there are no hostels on the island).
 The cheapest accommodation costs around 100 BMD for apartment rentals found via Airbnb, Vrbo, or Bermuda Rentals.
 If you book at least a month in advance or in the low season, or know someone, you might be able to find a room for as little as 80 BMD a night.
 (I booked last-minute, so ended up paying 125 BMD per night.)